-Covered California may, in its sole discretion, extend the term of the contract for two (2) additional two (2) year terms.
-The total number of contract years shall not exceed eight (8) years.
+Covered California may, at its sole discretion, extend the term of the contract for one (1) additional year for the same services.
+The total number of contract years shall not exceed three (3) years.

 The parties may increase or decrease funding through an amendment, but cannot exceed the amount or rates set by Contractor's proposal.
 Funding for options years may not be used in advance and may not exceed the funding amount set in the initial contract term unless authorized by the solicitation.